-This year, after completing our capital planning exercise, the board approved a record-high patronage distribution of \$17.1 million, or 0.95% of patronage sourced volume for 2022.
-The amount of patronage paid represents 65.6% of our 2022 total net income for fiscal year 2022.
+In 2024, we will distribute a record-high patronage distribution of \$19.4 million, or 1.00% of patronage sourced volume for 2023.
+The amount of patronage paid represents 72.93% of our 2023 total net income for fiscal year 2023 and reflects the board's clear commitment to our patronage program and the agriculture we serve in the region.